-If your dog is scooting more than once a day, or if the behavior goes on for more than a day or two, it’s time for a visit to the vet.
+If the dog scooting in question happens more than once a day, or if the behavior goes on for more than a day or two, it’s time for a visit to the vet.
 “The first thing the vet will do is a rectal exam, just to see what’s going on with the anal glands and check for any signs of inflammation or infection,” Dr. Karsten says.
 Your vet will likely also want to do a fecal exam to look for any signs of intestinal parasites.
 If the fecal test comes back positive for any parasites, your vet will prescribe a deworming medication to eliminate the worms and put a stop to your dog’s scooting.

 On the other hand, if the anal glands are full or look impacted, the vet will attempt to express the glands.
 “If they’re really impacted, they might not express, and then the vet might need to sedate the dog and put medication into the anal glands to get them cleared out so they stay that way,” Dr. Karsten says.
 “If it really becomes a chronic issue, some dogs need to have them removed.”
 Surgery to remove the anal glands can be complex, so your regular vet might refer you to a specialist.

 Adding fiber to your dog’s diet can firm up the stool, making it more likely that the glands will be able to express on their own when your dog poops.
 One way to do this is to add a few tablespoons of plain canned pumpkin to your dog’s food or by giving your dog Metamucil.
 Commercial anal gland supplements containing fiber are also available.
 Your vet may suggest anal gland supplements before discussing surgical options.